 Revenue from Claim Payments is recognised when the control of land is transferred to the Crown.
 The Crown has claimed the land for the development of Transmission Gully Motorway and two Link Roads.
-Partial settlements for final compensation, in excess of the original claim payment is recognised when received due to the unknown timing and amount.
+Settlements for final compensation, in excess of the original claim payment is recognised when received due to unknown timing and amounts.